 - You or your partner currently receive at least one of the following qualifying benefits: Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit or Pension Credit.

 Discretionary Test and Trace Support Payment: if you're not in receipt of any of the qualifying benefits, you may be able to receive a £500 discretionary payment if you meet all the other above criteria and all of the following criteria:

-- You have to pay rent or a mortgage for the property you live in.
+- You or your partner have to pay rent or a mortgage for the property you live in.

 - Your total savings you and your partner have are less than £6,000.
 This includes all bank accounts, shares and bonds.